BME-MIT-IET/iet-hf-2022-en-muck/doc/Manual Testing.md

 # Manual testing

-in this part i tested diffrent structs and some of the important functions using assertion function . all individual test files are available in test_suite folder and all of the tests will be called one by one using test_all file in a unit test fashion . the result of the test will be available in test.log built inside of the main directory , we can access that log file using   " cat ./test.log " .
+in this part diffrent structs and some of the important functions have been tested using assertion function. all individual test files are available in test_suite folder and all of the tests will be called one by one using test_all . the result of the tests will be available in test.log built inside of the main directory , we can access that log file using   " cat ./test.log " .

 # test_all

-this files having the main method calls each test in the test suit folder one by one and in case of successfull results it will print the compilation time . in case of successfull execution with no error we would see a similar output in test.log built inside of the main directory :
+this file having the main method calls each test in the test suit folder one by one and in case of successfull results it will print the compilation time along with output of each test, in case of successfull execution with no error we would see a similar output in test.log file :

 ```
 Test red black tree ...